Titles and Roles

 - Cancer Genetics and Epigenetics

-Wei Zhou, PhD, is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine in Atlanta, Georgia.
+Wei Zhou, PhD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine in Atlanta, Georgia.
 Dr. Zhou joined the faculty of Emory in 2001.
 He is a Georgia Cancer Coalition Distinguished Research Scholar and American Cancer Society Research Scholar.

 Dr. Zhou is a member of the Cancer Genetics and Epigenetics Research Program at Winship Cancer Institute.
 He also holds memberships with the American Association for Cancer Research and the American Association for Advancement of Science.

 Dr. Zhou obtained his PhD from Emory University in 1995 and did his postdoctoral training at Johns Hopkins as a Howard Hughes Research Fellow.

 Dr. Zhou's laboratory studies the functions of novel tumor suppressor genes in the context of specific human cancers.
 His group recently discovered a tumor suppressor gene called Sox7 that is inactivated in both colon and prostate tumors, thus allowing the aberrant activation of WNT signaling.
 However, the gene's protein product, Sox7, acts as a regulator of a subset of genes that are specifically expressed in prostate tumors, including the androgen-responsive genes.
 Dr. Zhou's team is currently investigating the specific effect of Sox7 inactivation in prostate cancers.